 Relaxation is not optional.
 It is an essential part of your movement practice just like the spaces between these words are essential to legibility and ease of reading.
 A day at the spa is luxurious and wonderful, but often expensive and impractical.
 But I highly recommend that you find a way to receive nurturing massage from a pregnancy-trained therapist (like me) whenever you can.
 Massage releases hormones of relaxation and contentment that even your baby will experience.
 (But avoid painful deep bodywork as any extended mama pain can potentially decrease oxygen to the baby.)

 Aside from getting massaged when you can, it is equally important that you learn to relax throughout the day.
-Until I create my own (soon!), I recommend this guided meditation from my Restorative Yoga Mentor Jillian Pransky.
-A prenatal yoga class can also allow you to tune in to your body and your baby, and provides a great setting for nurturing relaxation.
+Until I create my own, I recommend this guided meditation from my Restorative Yoga Mentor Jillian Pransky.
+A prenatal yoga class can also allow you to tune in to your body and your baby, and provides one setting for nurturing relaxation.

-As much as we want to strengthen the pelvic floor, we also want to deepen our capacity to release those muscles.
+As much as we want to strengthen the pelvic floor, we also want to deepen our capacity to release those muscles so the baby can get out!

 Fifth change: WALK WALK WALK

-Take movement breaks, walk short distances instead of driving, and don’t give in to the idea that pregnancy means that you can rest at home with your feet up all the time (unless your doctor tells you to, of course).
+Take movement breaks, walk short distances instead of driving (or park at the back of the lot), and try so very hard to make movement a part of your daily experience.
 Walking may be the most important movement that you do.
 It strengthens our core musculature, our glutes, and our legs, supports circulation, moves the lymphatic system, and creates healthy cellular loads.
-As you work towards optimal pelvic alignment and greater symmetry, you will find that walking becomes more effortless too.
+As you work towards optimal pelvic alignment and greater symmetry, you will find that walking becomes easier too.

 Research also indicates that "for women with normal pregnancies, physical activity is accompanied with shorter labour and decreased incidence of operative delivery."
 The key is to engage in "submaximal weight-bearing activity" which includes walking, hiking, using a treadmill, or stair stepping.

-I’ve spent a good chunk of the last few months immersed in the nerdy-licious science of biomechanics.
-Naturally, I have developed an enormous girlcrush on Katy Bowman, the “master of science” who dared to challenge the Kegels that be.
+I’ve spent a good chunk of the last few months immersed in Katy world.
+Katy Bowman, that is.
 A number of years ago this sassy scientist wrote her thesis on protocols for the pelvic floor, and she determined based on both research outcomes and mechanics of the pelvis that (in isolation) Kegels don’t do squat.
 In fact, they do FAR less than squat because they may simply create tension in the pelvic floor instead of strength.
-She determined that what we need is SQUAT and we need A LOT of SQUAT!
-(Currently 80% of the western world will suffer from some form of pelvic floor disorder in their lifetime...)
+She determined that what we need is SQUAT and we need A LOT of SQUAT.
+Because currently 80% of the western world will suffer from some form of pelvic floor disorder in their lifetime!

 But being a legit scientist, she didn’t just tell people to squat a lot.
 She explained that modern western life has made proper squatting incredibly difficult.
-All that right-angle couch sitting, and desk sitting, and car sitting… Before we can get to an optimal squat, we have to realign our bodies, starting at the feet.
-We have to align our feet perpendicularly, and train our ankles, and lengthen our tight shortened calf muscles, and keep our shins vertical (!), and use our now lazy booty muscles instead of just our quads.
-We need to keep our pelvis anteriorly tilted, maintaining healthy lumbar curvature so that our tailbone is reaching up(ish) and not pointing between our feet.
+All that right-angle couch sitting, and desk sitting, and car sitting… Before most of us can get to an optimal squat, we have to realign our bodies, starting at the feet.
+We have to align our feet, train our ankles, lengthen our tight shortened calf muscles, and eventually learn to keep our shins vertical (!) and use our now lazy booty muscles instead of relying on our quadriceps.
+We need to keep our pelvis anteriorly tilted (bowl pouring forward), maintaining healthy lumbar curvature so that our tailbone is reaching up/back(ish) and not pointing between our feet.
 In short, there is no in short.
 Katy Bowman’s proper squat is in the details, and there are many; the preparatory squats are basically utkatasana on ‘roids.
 According to lady Katy it can take a year of solid preparation for many people to really get down.
+For most people these details are overwhelming enough to simply ignore.

 Power Vinyasa isn't the only hard.
 Slowing down is hard.
 Micromovements are hard.
-J. Brown wrote a post about this a few weeks back calling for a Slow Yoga Revolution and I loved it.
-One, because it’s really hard to actually do yoga when you are flailing your limbs about choreographically.
+J. Brown wrote a post about this a few weeks back calling for a Slow Yoga Revolution and it was awesome.
+One, because it’s really hard to actually experience "yoga" when you are flailing your limbs about choreographically.
 But even more so because getting into the core instead of just performing fast Simon Says style yoga geometry is actually harder on every level.
 We can do a great deal of fakery with the outer body that keeps us from having to delve more deeply into our core musculature, mindset, or emotional states.
 But it’s much harder to fake micromovement; it is much harder to fake SLOW.
-Microyoga requires our presence and attention in a very real way, because there is no dance to do.
-No one will see it.
-It’s like a tree falling or one hand clapping.
-The only person aware of you is you, and that magnifying lens can be very strong and very yogic, if you let it be.
+Microyoga requires our presence and attention in a very real way, because there is no dance to do and there is no faking it.
+That magnifying lens can be very strong and very yogic, if you let it be.

-But what if instead of rolling out our yoga mats, we kept them rolled up under our bums every day and sat up off those tailbones?
+But what if instead of rolling out our yoga mats, we kept them rolled up under our butts every day and sat up off those tailbones?
 What if instead of choosing the fluffy couch, we sat on the floor more often or built a standing desk?
-How else could we change our daily habits?
-How can we re-make our lives and our culture to support vitality?
+How can we re-make our lives and our culture to support vitality in a way that is less overwhelming and more about small supportive daily habits?

 Ayurveda is a big fan of health-supportive daily habits or dinacharya.
 This is probably because the vaidyas were aware of the profound effect that small daily actions have on our lives.
 It’s strangely easier for many of us to go on a crash diet, to go to exercise class, or to go on a meditation retreat than it is to take 5 minutes to regularly relax and find our breath, to reconsider dietary excesses, or to adjust our alignment.
-I counsel massage clients regularly on the necessity of making their workspaces ergonomic, of not working on their laptops while in bed, of not wearing high heels because their spines and knees are suffering needlessly.
+I counsel myclients regularly on the necessity of making their workspaces more ergonomic, of not working on their laptops while in bed, of not wearing high heels excessively because their spines and knees are suffering from the added force.
 But it’s hard.
-They want me to rub out their crimes and sins against the body... but no one can undo in one hour a week what they spend 12 hours a day working at.
-I can only hope that they believe me when I give them the hard truth.
-This is the real stuff, the warrior sh*t, the battle against the “tamasic (unconscious) tide”, as my friend Daren says.
+They want me to rub out their crimes and sins against the body.
+But no one can undo in one hour a week what we spend 12 hours a day working at.

 Our bodies exist within straightjackets of culture and “normalcy”.
 When I was studying physical theater in San Francisco I got really tuned in to these postural masks.
 Our city culture asks for our complicity in this linear march.
 It asks that we move predictably, and without any hint of the fluid body or animal within us.
-It asks us to renounce organic functionality in favor of constriction: bras, belts, ties, and heels must be worn to remind us of this bondage.
+It asks us to renounce organic functionality (and fun, and joy) in favor of constriction: bras, belts, ties, and heels remind us of this bondage.
 Above all it requires that we reject emotion, because the one thing that we are never allowed to be is fully embodied, wild, spiraling, emotional creatures.
-Those who deviate from the marching orders are written off as crazies, devalued, and avoided unless they can monetize their "freak flag" with their art.
+(We could say so much more about that, but I digress...)

-In order to reclaim the health of our pelvic floor, we are going to have to reclaim our booties, or as my friend, the visionary space activator Binahkaye Joy says: we need to liberate the booty.
-This is not about sexual fetish; it's all about SELF-CARE.
+In order to reclaim the health of our pelvic floor, we are going to have to start by reclaiming our booties, or as my friend, the visionary space activator Binahkaye Joy says: we need to liberate the booty.
+This is not about fetish or vanity but SERIOUS SELF-CARE.
 Embracing the health of our backsides helps to keep our core fired and takes some of the load off the psoas.
 Squats that emphasize glute activation increase the strength of the pelvic floor and help keep the sacrum in alignment.
 For the health of our pelvic organs, our metabolism, and our elimination, building the booty is a high priority!
 That doesn’t even get into how important it is for labor and birth....but let’s save that for another time.

 For now, I leave you with this.
 Turn on your best bootyshakin’ music, take a hike in the hills, go slow, and change a habit that could literally change the course of your life.
 Give yourself permission to be your wild bootylicious self.

 Last night a dear friend of mine sent a few words my way.
 After a brief chat about my latest blog essay he finished with "your love of yoga almost inspires me to get on the mat...almost."
 I immediately wondered what he thought my practice looked like because I don't think we have ever discussed it.
-I also empathized because I understand why people who love yoga also avoid yoga, and it I’m fairly certain it has nothing to do with being lazy.
+I also empathized because I understand why people who love yoga also avoid yoga, and it I’m fairly certain it has less to do with being lazy than they imagine.

 As diverse as the multi-brand yoga community likes to think it is, the general conception of yoga practice is still pretty homogenous.
 It's based on the idea of the hour/hour-and-a-half long practice of stretching and strengthening your body as it goes through various complementary poses with the goal of doing some twisting, inverting and side bending, and concluding with a yogic nap.
 There has been a general trend towards sweaty vinyasa and Bikram-style classes, I suspect, both because of the amount of endorphins released (natural high!) and because of the street-cred that these yang-type classes tend to garner.
 The Lilias Folan style hatha yoga of yore just doesn’t have that same edge.
 While there is definitely an increasing market for restorative and yin classes these days, that's a part of the point too: people like extremes.